edash22/southamlaw-landing/content/exclusions.md

 +++

-Southam Law LLC is a law office dedicated to keep costs in control for our clients.
+<br>Southam Law LLC is a law office dedicated to keep costs in control for our clients.
 Your agreement details the services that are included and services that are excluded.
 This page offers more information about excluded services and extra-cost services.

 # Excluded Services
 Southam Law LLC is unable to provide the following services: